 Use model checkers to model the concurrent behaviour of the complete application and check for states where progress fails.

 Place all locks and releases in the same subprograms, and ensure that the order of calls and releases of multiple locks are correct.

+On a single processor, make use of a scheduling regime based on ceiling protocols, this is guaranteed to be deadlock free (if the tasks and resources are assigned the correct priorities – a static property that can be checked offline).

+For multicore systems, consider assigning all interacting tasks to the same CPU then treat each such group as a separate independent entity.

+Minimize the use of dynamic priorities and dynamic ceiling priorities (so that the static values can be verified)

 6.63.6 Implications for language design and evolution